47th Academy of International Business UK & Ireland Chapter Conference

 Venue: Adam Smith Business School, University of Glasgow

-Submission of papers deadline: 15th of January 2020
+Submission of papers deadline: 31st of January 2020 (extended)

 The main conference includes the Plenary sessions, Panel discussions and Parallel sessions for the Main Conference papers.
 The Gala Dinner and Awards Ceremony will be on 3rd of April 2020 (7.00 pm onwards).
 The conference will close on 4th of April 2020 (about 3 pm).
 Main conference papers should be submitted to the below tracks.